Heat-Up Catalyst Systems

 A heat-up catalyst is a very common option for raising diesel engine exhaust temperature and enthalpy by catalytic combustion of fuel.
 The heat-up catalyst is typically a diesel oxidation catalyst (DOC) to which fuel is supplied via the in-cylinder fuel injectors or a separate dedicated injector mounted in the exhaust system.
 Heat-up catalyst systems were first adopted and remain to be widely used for the regeneration of diesel particulate filters.

 Compared to engine based measures such as intake throttling, retarded injection timing and post injections for thermally managing diesel exhaust, using a heat-up catalyst results in a smaller fuel economy penalty, as the heat is released over the heat-up catalyst rather than in-cylinder, thus eliminating heat losses in the engine and in the section of the exhaust system between the engine exhaust manifold and the DOC.
 According to some estimates, the fuel economy penalty can be up to 50% less [1257].
 The efficiency of engine based measures has been estimated to be as low as 17% [1485].
-However, despite the low efficiency of engine based measures, they are still typically required with a heat-up catalyst system to raise and maintain the temperature of the DOC above the light-off temperature at light-load conditions.
+Despite the low efficiency of engine based measures, they are still often required with a heat-up catalyst system to raise and maintain the temperature of the DOC above the light-off temperature at light-load conditions.

 Heat-up catalyst systems for heavy-duty OEM applications—such as those launched in US 2007 truck engines—typically use a dedicated exhaust system mounted fuel injector to supply fuel to the catalyst.
 In light- and medium-duty applications—where low system cost is more important and less concern exists about the impact of oil dilution on engine durability—the fuel is typically supplied by after-injections of fuel in one or more engine cylinders.
 However, exhaust injectors have been used in some systems for passenger cars as well (e.g., in the 1.5 dCi diesel engine in Renault Clio and Modus models in 2006).